drkNsubuga/codeigniter-crud-api/README.md

 This project is based on [PHP-CRUD-API](https://github.com/mevdschee/php-crud-api) by Marco van de Voort.

 ## Contributing
-This project was created by Nsubuga Derrick.
 Contributions are welcome!
 If you encounter any issues or have ideas for improvements, please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.